sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 > affected by crises to effectively create their own local currencies to
 > bootstrap development.

-Given the looming upcoming crisis, sounds like an amazing idea.
+Given the looming upcoming crisis, sounds like an idea worth to understand and perhaps replicate.
 If you want to learn more about the [CIC](https://gitlab.com/grassrootseconomics/cic-docs/-/blob/master/README.md), you can look at [Will Ruddick](https://twitter.com/wor?lang=en)'s youtube [channel](https://www.youtube.com/user/motomotocircus), and also